-The Salt/Casuarina nippers will return to the beach for the 2018/19 season on SATURDAY October 13th 2018
+The Salt/Casuarina nippers will return to the beach for the 2022/23 season on SATURDAY October 8th 2022.
+Note the start time of 2:30pm

-The first nippers day will be an orientation day, followed by team-building activities.
-The program during the year is always varied and reliant on weather conditions.
+The nipper program during the year is always varied and reliant on weather conditions.

 New members are always welcome at any time during the season.
 If you would like to come and try before you commit, that's fine.
 Everyone is welcome.
 Come down at about 2:15pm and fill out the sign-in sheet to start your free trial.